raelovejoy/liberation-mass/FAQ-General.md

 ### ❓ Why do you focus on “liberation”?

-Because too many systems hold people back — whether through injustice, inequality, or isolation.
-Liberation Mass is about practicing freedom, care, and mutual aid together, right now.
+Because too many systems hold people back.
+Liberation Mass is about practicing freedom, care, and mutual aid together in everyday ways.

 ### ❓ Is it political?

-Everything touches politics because politics shape our lives.
-But Liberation Mass isn’t a campaign or a rally.
-It’s about community, care, and dignity — things everyone deserves.
+Politics shape our lives, but this is not a campaign or a rally.
+It’s about connection, dignity, and care — things everyone deserves.

-### ❓ What if I disagree with something said or done?
+### ❓ What if I disagree with something?

-That’s okay.
-We expect differences of opinion.
-The key is to approach disagreements with respect and curiosity, not hostility.
-Dialogue is welcome as long as it honors consent and safety. *(See [Accessibility & Safety](#5-accessibility--safety) for conflict resolution.)*
+Disagreement is expected.
+The key is to engage respectfully.
+Dialogue is welcome when it honors consent and safety.

 ### ❓ Why should I come?

-Because you’ll find connection, care, and joy.
-Because it’s a chance to share your gifts and learn from others.
-Because in a world that can feel isolating, we need spaces to come together and practice something better.
+Because it’s a chance to find connection, share gifts, and learn from others.
+In a world that often feels isolating, this is a place to practice something better.

 ### ❓ What values guide Liberation Mass?

-* **Consent & Dignity** — everyone has the right to safety and respect.
+* **Consent & Dignity** — safety and respect for all.
-* **Mutual Aid** — sharing what we have to meet each other’s needs.
+* **Mutual Aid** — sharing resources to meet needs.
-* **Decentralization** — no permanent leaders; roles rotate.
+* **Decentralization** — no fixed leaders; rotating roles.
-* **Accountability** — harm is named and addressed, not ignored.
+* **Accountability** — harm is addressed, not ignored.
-* **Creativity** — art, ritual, and play are central to connection.
+* **Creativity** — art and play are central to connection.

 ---